AlexDanilenko/no-name-tarot/Configuration_Management_PRD.md

 ### 2. Solution Overview

-Based on industry research and best practices, we will implement a multi-layered configuration management system that:
+Based on industry research and best practices, we will implement a three-environment configuration management system that:

-1. **Separates environments** (Debug Local, Debug Staging, Release Staging, Release Production)
+1. **Separates environments** using Debug (Local), Release Staging (Testing/TestFlight), and Release Production (App Store) configurations
 2. **Secures sensitive data** using `.xcconfig` files with environment variable injection
 3. **Enhances CI/CD** with proper secret management through GitHub Actions
 4. **Follows iOS standards** using Tuist for project generation and configuration management